goc9000/baon/doc/Full Language Reference and Tutorial.md

 #### Subrules

-Groups of matches can be enclosed in parantheses so as to form a 'subrule' that is treated as a single match.
+Groups of matches can be enclosed in parentheses so as to form a 'subrule' that is treated as a single match.
 For instance, we can have a sequence like:

     match1  (match2  match3)->action23?  match4  etc.